A8N0RMAL/Windows-Internals/README.md

 #### Tools
 1. Windows built in Tools :
-- Task manager, resource monitor, performance monitor, others Windows built in comes with the windows and installed with it.
+- Task manager, resource monitor, performance monitor, others.
+Windows built in comes with the windows and installed with it.

 2. Sysinternals :